wasp-lang/wasp/web/docs/deploying.md

 If you want to deploy your App completely **free** of charge, continue reading below for guides on using Fly.io as your backend (server) provider and Netlify for your frontend (client).

-If you prefer to host client and server on **one platform**, and don't mind paying for extra features and easier scalability, we suggest following the guide on using [Railway as your provider](#deploying-to-railway-freemium-all-in-one-solution).
+If you prefer to host client and server on **one platform**, and don't mind paying a very small fee for extra features, we suggest following the guide on using [Railway as your provider](#deploying-to-railway-freemium-all-in-one-solution).

 ## Generating deployable code